mizterp/PhalconUserPlugin/README.md

 - Login / Register with Google account
 - Change password
 - Password recovery by email
-- Protect different areas from your website, where a user must be loged in, in order to have access
+- Protect different areas from your website, where a user must be logged in, in order to have access
 - Protect different actions, based on the ACL list for each user
 - User profile: birth date, birth location, current location, profile picture
 - Locations - save locations using google API - see Wiki for examples